wehlutyk/thesis/content/3-gistr-4-results.md

 ](images/gistr-computed/exp_3/burstiness-chunks.png){#fig:gistr-utterance-burstiness-chunks width=42%}

 Burstiness of operations in the utterance dimension.
-The left pane shows the burstiness of each type of word-level operation (in parent and child arrays), as well as the burstiness of the series made of all operations joined regardless of their type.
+The left pane shows the burstiness of each type of word-level operation in parent and child arrays, as well as the burstiness of the series made of all operations joined regardless of their type.
 The right pane shows the burstiness for deletions, insertions, and joined events, where contiguous blocks of operations are collapsed into single events.
 This corresponds to the burstiness of *chunks* of deletions, insertions, and joined events (i.e. only considering strictly positive inter-event times).
-Grey lines are the 95% confidence intervals. \todo{FIXME: this is counting each tree as an independent measure, whereas what follows counts each sentence as an independent measure.}
+Grey lines are the 95% confidence intervals based on Student's $t$-distribution, considering each tree as an independent burstiness measure. \todo{FIXME: is it okay that here we count each tree as an independent measure, whereas in what follows we count each transformation as an independent measure?}
 </div>

+Although this behaviour is consistent with our intuition of the way an utterance is reformulated, there is a question as to whether the alignment procedure does not favour burstiness.
+Indeed, the scores of operations are parametrised in such a way that insertion and deletion gaps are assigned different costs for initial opening and extension.
+However, while this parametrisation makes it possible for burstiness to be more easily identified, it does not make it a necessity: setting the gap opening cost to the same value as the gap extension cost would make the alignment tool neutral with respect to burstiness (setting it lower would be biased against burstiness, and the alignment algorithm would favour word mismatches over gaps to encode differences).
+In our case, the parameters we trained set the gap opening cost to a much higher value than the extension cost (.29 vs. .12 in absolute values), such that the alignment tool does find bursty insertions and deletions more easily.
+However, these parameters are learned from hand-coded alignments and their output has been validated on test samples: any bursty insertions or deletions detected by the alignments is therefore the product of the data itself.

 #### Position and utterance length

-Transmissibility measures already showed us that longer utterances are transformed more, but we are now in a position to detail how exactly transformations depend on the size of the utterance.
+The general trends presented in @sec:gistr-results-general indicated that utterance length has a strong effect on the probability and magnitude of transformations.
+The transformation models now lets us explore in detail the way word and chunk operations depend on the size of an utterance, on one side, and on the position at which they occur, on the other.

 We begin by looking at the probability of each operation as a function of utterance length.
 @Fig:gistr-ops-prob plots the logistic regression of the presence or absence of deletions, insertions, and replacements as a function of the number of words in the parent utterance.
 The length of the parent utterance has a significant effect on all three operations, with deletions being the quickest to increase in probability, followed by replacements then insertions: